sillsdev/khmer-character-specification/specification.md

 ### 8.2.
 Sorting

 <p id="backtofn16">The Royal Academy of Cambodia was approached and asked for advice regarding the sorting in Khmer.
 It turns out that there is no documentation related to this topic that could help.
 The Choun Nath dictionary seems to deploy two ways of sorting: (1) alphabetical order of characters and (2) alphabetical order of sounds.
 You may find words written with similar initial consonant sounds listed next to another.
 For instance, words begin with independent vowel ឫ are listed after the consonant រ which sounds similar to the independent vowel.
 A paper done by PAN localization<sup><a href="#fn16">[16]</a></sup>(nd) entitled “Khmer Collation Development” suggests a solution that the sorting used in the Chuon Nath dictionary has to be adapted.
 Chuon Nath dictionary sorts entries based on pronunciation, not spelling.
 For instance, បង់ [U+1794 U+1784 U+17CB] is listed before បកតិ [U+1794 U+1780 U+178F U+17B7] even though the second character of the second word (i.e. ក [U+1780]) appears before that of the first word (i.e. ង [U+1784]) in the alphabet chart.</p>

+More discussion is needed to come up with a solid sorting rule.

 ### 8.3.
 Fonts